Family of six loses home, belongings in Perquimans fire

 Overman said the fire caused so much interior damage, the floor to the room where it started gave way.
 He said the extent of the damage likely will result in the fire’s cause being declared undetermined.

-The family that lived in the house lost not only their home but all their belongings in the fire, Overman said.
+The Askew family, who lived in the house. lost not only their home but all their belongings in the fire, Overman said.
 The Greater Albemarle Chapter of the American Red Cross, family members and friends are assisting the family, he said.

+"My family and I can't begin to thank you enough for all the calls, text, messages, love and support we have received from the entire community," Amber Askew posted to Facebook.
+"I am sorry if I haven't gotten back to you.
+We are completely overwhelmed and at a loss for words at this moment.
+Most everything is a total loss.
+Some sentimental things can be salvaged.
+The important thing is that no one was hurt.
+So thank you from the bottom of our hearts."

 None of the pigs housed in the barn died but some did suffer minor burns.
 According to emergency management, the animals’ owner is ensuring they receive proper medical care.